microsoft/BotBuilder-V3/en-us/Skype/getting-started.md

 <div class="docs-text-note"><b>Note </b>Sending <a href="https://support.skype.com/en/faq/FA34582/what-are-mojis" target="_blank">Skype Mojis</a> (short, expressive video clips) is not currently supported.</div>

+### Welcome messages
+{:.no_toc}

+To send a welcome message to a user listen for the contactRelationUpdate [activity](en-us/csharp/builder/sdkreference/activities.html).
+To send a welcome message to a group list for the conversationUpdate [activity](en-us/csharp/builder/sdkreference/activities.html).

 ### Pictures and videos
 {:.no_toc}